-Although Canadians do tend to get together on Thanksgiving weekend, the holiday is not as big a celebration in Canada as it is in the U.S., where Thanksgiving is the year's biggest holiday occasion.
-Nevertheless, Thanksgiving weekend is a popular time for Canadians to gather with family, so more people than usual are traveling on that weekend.
+The Thanksgiving holiday is not as big of a celebration in Canada, though it is a popular time to gather with family, so more people than usual travel that weekend.

 Thanksgiving in Quebec